-A lot of people wonder if the lock they’re using is of impressive quality, we get questions like, is a padlock a grade 1 lock, is my deadbolt lock good enough, do I need to change my embedded door locks?
-Please note that there’s no type of lock that’s intrinsically better than another; there are Grade 1 deadbolts, there are Grade 3 deadbolts, and there are also deadbolts that don’t register on the scale.
+A lot of people wonder if the lock they’re using is of impressive quality.
+We get questions like, is a padlock a grade 1 lock, is my deadbolt lock good enough, do I need to change my embedded door locks?
+Please note that there’s no type of lock that’s intrinsically better than another.
+There are Grade 1 deadbolts, there are Grade 3 deadbolts, and there are also deadbolts that don’t register on the scale.
 The quality of a lock is based on the materials they’re made of, not their classification.

 Security Lock – For A Stronger America

 The majority of us don’t need or want a top security lock everywhere in our home or business, and it can be infeasible to have them everywhere.
-In our homes, Grade 1 or Grade 2 locks are more suitable for usage on exterior doors; you can install lower grade locks inside your home; this is similar to how we protect our businesses; a business may decide to invest in heavy-duty Grade 1 lock on the exterior and important doors, then go for lower grade locks for interior offices where the threat level is lower.
+In our homes, Grade 1 or Grade 2 locks are more suitable for usage on exterior doors.
+You can install lower grade locks inside your home; this is similar to how we protect our businesses.
+A business may decide to invest in heavy-duty Grade 1 lock on the exterior and important doors; then go for lower grade locks for interior offices where the threat level is lower.

 Commercial Door Locks – Beyond The Rating

 Please don’t assume that locks with lower ANSI ratings are of low quality – far from it.
 ANSI grading shows how locks made with specific materials under individual conditions perform in controlled, pre-determined tests.
 The fact that a Grade 3 lock isn’t suitable for main entry points doesn’t mean that they can’t be useful indoors.
-We advise you to speak to a professional locksmith to gain a better understanding of locks.
+We advise you to speak to a commercial locksmith to gain a better understanding of locks.